ku21fan/COO-Comic-Onomatopoeia/README.md

 ## Codes
 The source codes used in our paper are provided in each folder. <br>
-For text detection, we used ABCNetv2 and MTSv3. <br>
+For text detection, we used [ABCNetv2](https://github.com/ku21fan/COO-Comic-Onomatopoeia/tree/main/ABCNetv2) and [MTSv3](https://github.com/ku21fan/COO-Comic-Onomatopoeia/tree/main/MTSv3). <br>
-For text recognition, we used TRBA. <br>
-For link prediction, we used M4C-COO (a variant of M4C) <br>
+For text recognition, we used [TRBA](https://github.com/ku21fan/COO-Comic-Onomatopoeia/tree/main/TRBA). <br> For link prediction, we used [M4C-COO (a variant of M4C)](https://github.com/ku21fan/COO-Comic-Onomatopoeia/tree/main/M4C-COO). <br>

 <br>